agungTuanany/docker-mastery-complete-toolset/chapter-4-container-images-where-to-find-and-how-to-build/README.md

 off the container disk.

-The last stanza here, we have, is the `COPY` command; And this is the stanza you'll always bu using to copy your source code from your local machine, or your build servers, into your container images.
+The last stanza here, we have, is the `COPY` command; And this is the stanza you'll always be using to copy your source code from your local machine, or your build servers, into your container images.
 In this case, we're just taking our simple `index.hml` and we're overwriting the file in the Nginx _default directory_ so that it's our custom home page for the web server.